amoe/acceleratedcpp/notes.md

 And that's jsut because erase() is slow on vectors

 The list version, on the other hand, takes a tiny bit less...
 Not sure why

+# 5-3

+This is implemented, it's fairly simple but at this stage we only have the knowledge to be able to define a specific typedef like so:

+typedef list<StudentInfo> student_sequence;

+We aren't able to implement sort yet, because sort has to be handled differently depending on the relevant container type.